BTS-CM/astro-nft-tool/README.md

-# astro-nft-tool
+# Bitshares Astro NFT tool

-Astro + React Bitshares NFT tool for Bitshares (BTS)
+Implemented using React, Astro and ShadCN.